l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 * *add* adding us a new expense;
 * *transfer funds* to realize a transfer of money from one source to another.

-If we click on an expense, we'll get its detail:
+If we click on an expense desciption, we'll get its detail:

 .. image:: images/use-02.svg

 and from there we can:

+* *add*    to insert a new expense (this is the same menu voice from home);
 * *change* to edit the expense characteristics;
+* *toggle* to change the amount sign of the expense;
 * *delete* to remove the expense.

 Adding expenses